ThomasStolt/Copy-Recordings-Off-Rodecaster-Pro-2/README.md

 # Copy-Recordings-Off-Rodecaster-Pro-2

 Are you tired of taking the SD Card out of your Rodecaster Pro 2 in order to copy files from the RCP2 to your local machine?
 Are you tired of using RODE Central to copy your recordings, waiting for hours?
 Despite the promises of the high speed on it?

 Here is the solution to all of your problems!!!
 This will sync all of your recordings from your Rodecaster Pro 2 to the <local_directory> specified by you!

 In order to get this going, you have to do 2 steps:
-1. First you have to setup SSH key-based authentication between the machine you are running this script from and your RCP2.
+1. First you have to setup SSH key-based authentication.
 2. Second you have to install the rsync_script.

 ## Setup SSH Key-Based Authentication